 9 Ways to Serve While Giving Thanks!

-- Have your group go through their winter clothes and coats, pick out those that are no longer wanted or needed, then give them to homeless people in your area or donate them to a local shelter.
+4. Have your group go through their winter clothes and coats, and pick out those that are no longer wanted or needed but are still in good condition.
+Then give them to homeless people in your area or donate them to a local shelter.